junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas holds his cheeks with both hands, shaking him slightly, but Dean doesn't react.
 Cas blinks one more time, looking at his unconscious face, and pressing his lips onto Dean's, pushing air into his mouth.
 Immediately, a glinting silvery light starts glowing from Dean's lips, passing onto Cas.
 Along with the light, there's a heated sensation, a warmth that's quickly heating up and turning into a burning sensation.

 *It's like being burned by the Holy fire.* Cas thinks, trying hard not to break the kiss and the breathing air that's flowing into Dean's mouth.
 But the pain is growing fast, diving into him, tugging his power, dragging his grace out.
+It feels like being dissected, and he can feel the move of the blade, scraping his blood and bone, carving his grace away from this body.

 Angels don't need to breathe, but now, he feels breathless.
 He can feel his grace being pulled toward their touched lips, leaving him, flowing out, flying upwards, into the dark sky.
 Every second as air passes from his mouth into Dean's, his grace and power leaves him.
+Everything that makes him an angel is leaving him.

 Cas knows, then, there are still chances to stop.
 He still has chance to choose to save himself.
 Every survival instinct of his since the dawn of his existence is telling him to stop.
 If he stops now, he might still have some of his power left.
 He might remain an angel.